14 May 2022

-In any configuration, though, a plan needs to be in place and followed in the event that any IT asset gets compromised.
-The sooner an attack can be acknowledged and sequestered, the better everyone’s going to feel.
+In any configuration, though, a plan needs to be in place and followed if any IT asset gets compromised.
+The sooner an attack can be acknowledged and sequestered, the better the outcome for your business.

 If there’s any value in being attacked, it's that your organization can identify where your threats are, and how to patch them up.
-The world of IT security is growing rapidly to support the increasing number and nature of threats, but there will never be a perfect defense force.
-As such, understanding the attack vector of the ransomware can lead your IT team to shore up defenses they may not have considered.
+Understanding the attack vector of the ransomware can lead your IT team to shore up defenses they may not have considered.

 Unfortunately, there’s no shortage of risks associated with managing a team and network, but there are many ways to reduce them.
-As with any disease, an ounce of prevention is worth a pound of cure.
-Creating policies and procedures to safeguard your company ahead of an attack can keep your downside and your downtime as low as possible, and reduce potential threats to mere speed bumps.
+Creating policies and procedures to safeguard your company ahead of an attack can keep your downtime and financial burden as low as possible and reduce potential threats to mere speed bumps.

-It is chronically important that your company is protected from malware.
+It is essential that your company is protected from malware.
 If you’re experiencing a ransomware attack, or simply want to make sure your company is protected from ransomware, Framework can help.